emdonkus/Fantastic-Four/notes/pageTesting/PAGE_TESTING.md

 ------------------------
-List of tests for verifying the rendering of the page<br>
+List of tests for verifying the rendering of the page:<br>
     The search bar appears in the top right and takes in user input<br>
     Entering user input into the search bar redirects the user to the corresponding recipe page<br>
     Clicking on a container or button for weekly snapshot directs the user to the weekly plan page<br>